 Although CSI does not require the ACT test or the SAT test for admission, the scores may be used in lieu of the CSI ALEKS placement tests.
 Depending on the scores received, students who have taken the ACT test and/or the SAT test within the last three years may not need to take the ALEKS placement.
-The score ranges for the ACT test and the SAT test are located at the following links:
+The score ranges for the ACT test and the SAT test are located at the following link:

 Please contact the Advising Office for more information about using ACT scores and/or SAT scores for placement.
 All test scores must be less than three years old.

 The ALEKS placement test is administered on the main campus in the Testing Center, on the second floor of the Meyerhoeffer building (room 230).
 The test is given on a walk-in basis; no appointment is necessary.
 Students who wish to complete the whole test (all sections) in one day should allow at least 2 hours.
 No tests are started within 2 hours of closing.
-Please check Testing Center hours and policies and remember that photo ID is required to take the COMPASS test.
+Please check Testing Center hours and policies and remember that a valid photo ID is required to take the COMPASS test.

 We recommend that high school students take the placement test during the last semester of their senior year, or right after graduation, to maximize their Math and English preparation.
 Students who have already graduated from high school can take the test anytime prior to registration.

 Students can take the ALEKS placement by appointment at CSI’s three off-campus centers: